Market Making Membership

 - Morgan Stanley & Co International Plc

-The six LBMA Market Makers who provide two-way pricing in either one or two products are:
+The five LBMA Market Makers who provide two-way pricing in either one or two products are:

 - BNP Paribas SA (F)